Common Signs And Symptoms Of Postpartum Depression

 Is it postpartum depression or am I just sad?

 The experience of having a child can be confusing and stressful, not to mention marking a major life change.
-So, perhaps it’s not surprising that many people experience emotional difficulties immediately afterward.
+So, perhaps it’s not surprising that many people experience emotional difficulties after giving birth or otherwise caring for a new child.
+These mental health challenges are often referred to as the “baby blues”.
 Symptoms like mood swings, sadness, crying, irritability, and insomnia are very common during the first few days after childbirth.
+Postpartum depression (PPD), however, is more than the “baby blues”.
+It is a serious depressive disorder that can significantly impact the life of a caregiver.

 Based on estimates from the National Institutes of Health, 50% or more of new mothers experience postpartum depression.
-Some sources put the figure at 70-80%.
-For most people, though, these symptoms resolve on their own within a week or two.
+Postpartum depression symptoms typically develop within 1-2 months of the birth of the child.

-In other cases, the negative feelings following birth may be more severe and last much longer.
-That’s the main way to identify postpartum depression: with PPD, symptoms are stronger and more persistent and can include other challenges such as psychosis, paranoid thinking, and the development of obsessive-compulsive behaviors.
+While the depressive symptoms associated with the baby blues are typically mild and clear up within two weeks, those of postpartum depression may be more severe and last much longer.
+That’s the main way to identify postpartum depression: with PPD, symptoms are stronger and more persistent and can include other challenges such as postpartum psychosis, paranoid thinking, and the development of obsessive-compulsive behaviors.
 This condition can manifest in many different ways, but when five or more depressive symptoms last for more than two weeks after childbirth, it’s likely time to talk with your doctor.

 Note that PPD doesn’t always begin immediately after birth.
 A study from the American Journal of Obstetrics and Gynecology reported that although symptoms typically emerge within the first six weeks following delivery, around 22% of people didn’t encounter them until eight weeks or more afterward.
 In some cases, PPD can show up months later.
 And roughly 11% of participants developed symptoms during pregnancy.